Busting the Myths Used to Support TrumpCare and Dismiss ObamaCare

 - Consider, the ACA is based on RomneyCare, and Romney/Ryan ran vs. Obama/Biden in 2012 (after the ACA was passed and lost).
 The thing we call “TrumpCare” is Ryan’s plan from 2012, which is pretty much ObamaCare with less coverage for low-income individuals along with tax breaks for the rich.

-- Meanwhile, Trump was elected in January and is trying to pass TrumpCare without any input in March.
+- Meanwhile, Trump was elected in January and was trying to pass TrumpCare without any input as early as March.
 In contrast, Obama was elected for the first time in 2008.
 The plans for healthcare he sponsored weren’t signed into law until March 2010 after a full year of debates, and many changes spurred on by Republicans.

 The whole narrative Republicans are weaving is false, but what do we expect from a party who just spent 6 years obstructing the ACA and trying to break it?